zliu-peter/project/index.md

 ## Code Protocols
 + Access the data file from NCHS as specified above
+  - Make sure this [file] (https://ftp.cdc.gov/pub/HEALTH_STATISTICS/NCHS/datalinkage/linked_mortality/NHANES_1999_2000_MORT_2019_PUBLIC.dat) is downloaded either from this website or from my repo

 + Edit the `SURVEY` and alter it to `NHANES_1999_2000`